top of page

 I learned to use small pockets of time effectively:

-• Lunch breaks: Reading or brainstorming storylines.
+• Lunch breaks: I read or brainstorm storylines.

 This routine isn’t glamorous.
 It means sacrificing some leisure time and sometimes feeling exhausted.
 But those small steps add up.
 For example, writing 300 words a day might seem minor, but over a month, it’s nearly a full chapter.